Troubleshoot data access errors

 ScriptExecution.DatabaseQuery.TimeoutExpired

 The executed SQL query took too long and timed out.
-You can specify the timeout at time of data asset creation.
+You can specify the timeout value at time of data asset creation.
 If a new timeout is needed, a new asset must be created, or a new version of the current asset must be created.
-In Azure Machine Learning studio SQL preview, there will have a fixed query timeout, but the defined value will always be honored for jobs.
+Azure Machine Learning studio SQL preview has a fixed query timeout value, but the defined value is always honored for jobs.

 ScriptExecution.StreamAccess